 Every Eid al-Adha, Islamic Relief is at the forefront of distributing qurbani meat to some of the world’s most vulnerable and disadvantaged communities, in 29 countries.
 For many, this is the only time they will be able to eat meat in the entire year.

-In 2022 alone, we distributed qurbani meat to 3.4 million people in need.
+In 2024 alone, we distributed qurbani meat to over 3 million people in need.

 Your qurbani donation will not only bring happiness to those less fortunate than ourselves, but you’ll also enable vulnerable communities across the globe to enjoy Eid without worrying about how and what they will feed their families.